Shell to supply Morocco with LNG in 12-year deal

 PHOTO

-RABAT - Shell will supply Morocco with an annual 0.5 billion cubic metres (bcm) of liquefied natural gas (LNG) under a 12-year deal, the North African country's energy ministry said on Friday.
+Shell will supply Morocco with an annual 0.5 billion cubic metres (bcm) of liquefied natural gas (LNG) under a 12-year deal, the North African country's energy ministry said on Friday, 14 July.

+The deal was signed by electricity and water utility ONEE and Shell, a ministry statement said, without disclosing financial terms of the transaction.

 ONEE is aiming to increase the share of gas in Morocco's electricity mix to meet low-carbon goals, the ministry said.